andre-rd-rodrigues/django-book-manager/README.md

 ## **Overview**

-Book Manager is a web application designed to help users manage their personal book collections, track their reading lists, and write reviews.
+Book Manager is a CRUD web application designed to help users manage their personal book collections, track their reading lists, and write reviews.
 It enables users to browse books, authors, and genres, while also providing a user-friendly platform to manage their reading habits.
 The app is built using Django for the backend and integrates a responsive front-end to ensure a seamless user experience.

 ---